Healthy Spices and Its Benefits

 Nutmeg is another popular winter spice with characteristics comparable to star anise.
 This spice aids in the production of serotonin and can also aid in the relaxation of the neurological system.
 It also contains antioxidants, which can help prevent cellular damage, as well as antibacterial qualities.

-Nutmeg goes well with and butternut squash, and a sprinkle in a cup of warm plant is a calming delight.
+Nutmeg goes well with sweet potatoes and butternut squash, and a sprinkle in a cup of warm plant milk is a calming delight.

 Star Anise